-This EpiTuub® Calprotectin/i-FOB Test Device is a rapid immunological test intended for the qualitative detection of both Calprotectin and occult blood in feces by professional laboratories and physician office laboratories.
-The test is used as an aid in the diagnosis of inflammatory bowel disease (Crohn's disease, ulcerative colitis), and bowel bleeding related to colorectal cancer, polyps, etc.
+This Epituub Calprotectin Test Device is a rapid immunological test intended for the qualitative detection of Calprotectin in feces by professional laboratories and physician office laboratories.
+The test is used as an aid in the diagnosis of inflammatory bowel disease.
+Fecal Calprotectin levels correlate significantly with histological and endoscopic assessment of disease activity in ulcerative collitis, as well as with fecal antitrypsin levels and fecal excretion of indium labeled white blood cells in patients with Crohn's disease.